Apr 1, 2021 12:45:21 PM

 Text-based chatbots were just the first step of intelligent service automation.
 The goal is to provide the right service at the right time, no matter how customers reach out to a company.

 David is a machine learning engineer at Solvemate specializing in NLP.
 He developed a passion for ML during his master’s program and wrote his thesis on classification on audio.
 That’s when he started contributing to open source software projects such as PyTorch and PyTorch Audio.
-Now Davis is excited to start working on the voice prototype of our bot.
+Now David is excited to start working on the voice prototype of our bot.